 I studied Philosophy at the University of Wisconsin-Milwaukee, where I received both my BA and my MA.
 The faculty there were great — still are — but I feel like a big part of my education came from having long arguments and discussions with my friends.
 We pushed each other hard to be honest and clear, which is just what philosophical friends ought to do.

 I went on to get my Ph.D at the University of Illinois at Chicago, studying under Edwin Curley, a great Spinoza scholar.
-Not surprisingly, a lot of my published work has been on Spinoza, though recently I have been branching out toward other subject areas (like epistemology and Nietzsche).
+Not surprisingly, a lot of my published work has been on Spinoza, though recently I have been branching out toward other subject areas (like epistemology, Kant, and Nietzsche).
 I came to Utah State University right after getting my Ph.
-D in 1994, and I love living in a quiet town between two splendid mountain ranges.
-I also like cycling, both road and mountain, and spend a lot of time playing with my children.
+D in 1994, and I am happy living in a small town between two splendid mountain ranges.

 Here are some recent papers: